Ooops!

 In

-java.
+the java.
 The reward to the victor was a coral wreath.
-The government of Athen was
+The government of Athen

 One

-Also, the colonists would send their pacels through the post without stamps.
+tea.
+Also, the colonists would send their pacels through the post without

-During the War, Red Coats and Paul Revere was throwing balls over stone walls.
+stamps.
+During the War, Red Coats and Paul Revere was throwing balls over

+stone walls.
 The dogs were barking and the peacocks crowing.
-Finally, the colonists won the
+Finally, the

 Delegates